-The Latin American Aviation Historical Society -or LAAHS for short- was founded in 1997 as a non-profit organization aimed to research, preserve and disseminate the history of the civilian and military aviation in each of the countries of the Latin American continent and the Caribbean.
+The Latin American Aviation Historical Society -or LAAHS for short- was founded in 1997 as a non-profit organization aimed to research, preserve and spread the history of the civilian and military aviation in the Latin American continent and the Caribbean.

 The main vehicle for the Society’s research, preservation and dissemination efforts is this website, where our members publish the results of their research work in the form of historical articles.
 Our pool of experts also keep opinion columns where they share interesting pieces about specific historical subjects, survey the particular situation of the many preservation efforts throughout the continent or simply talk about current events and developments within the Latin American Aviation Community.

 The Society also maintains a very active Discussion Forum that serves as a hub for connecting and reconnecting aviation nuts, historians, authors and scale modelers from around the world, who share the same passion and interest: Latin American aviation history.
 There, visitors and members are able to post questions, share bits of information with the community, or request help for a specific research effort.
 The main focus there is to keep the communication flowing.
-Additionally, LAAHS has a strong presence in the most prominent social media networks, namely Facebook, LinkedIn, Google+ and Twitter, as alternate means of communication for our community.
+Additionally, LAAHS has a strong presence in the most prominent social media networks, namely Facebook, Instagram, YouTube, Twitter, and LinkedIn, as alternate means of communication for our community.

 Besides this website, the forum and the social media presence, other preservation and historical dissemination activities through diverse communication channels are being constantly planned and developed by our members.
 As a matter of fact, the Society itself serves as a specialist group to other institutions and individuals (mainly aviation researchers and writers) who, from time to time, present us with assistance requests that trigger huge research efforts from our part.